mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 1. Create a TLS certificate, including a private key and public key, that is signed by that CA.
 1. Delete the private key of the CA so no one can ever use it again.
 However, the public key of the CA is kept around so anyone who needs to call your service can use that CA public key to verify your TLS certificate.
+1. Optionally upload the private key, public key, and CA to AWS Secrets Manager using the default CMK for encryption, or the KMS key you provide.
+1. Optionally upload the TLS certificate to AWS Certificate Manager so you can use it with an internal ELB or ALB.
+The ARN of the certificate will be output to `stdout`.
 1. Optionally encrypt the private key of the TLS cert with KMS.
-1. Upload the private key, public key, and CA to AWS Secrets Manager using the default CMK for encryption, or the KMS key you provide.
-1. Optionally upload the TLS certificate to AWS Certificate Manager so you can use it with an internal ELB or ALB.

-The only IP address in the cert will be 127.0.0.1 and localhost, so you can test your servers locally.
+By default, the only IP address in the cert will be 127.0.0.1, and the only DNS name in the cert will be localhost, so you can test your servers locally.
+But you can pass in optional parameters to customize the DNS names and IP addresses in the cert.
 You can also use the servers with the ELB or ALB, as the AWS load balancers don't verify the CA.
 See [Loading TLS secrets from AWS Secrets Manager](https://github.com/gruntwork-io/aws-sample-app/blob/master/core-concepts.md#loading-tls-secrets-from-aws-secrets-manager).